Disentangling the influence of excitation energy and compound nucleus angular momentum on fission fragment angular momentum

 We study comparable fissioning nuclei using both new IYR data from our measurement of the 28 MeV $\alpha$-induced fission of $^{232}$Th (see Table \ref{tab:IYR}) and literature data retrieved from the EXFOR experimental nuclear data library \cite{EXFORExperimentalNuclear}.
 Using 28 MeV $\alpha$-particles, the CN formed by $^{232}$Th($\alpha$,f), \textit{i.e.} $^{236}$U*, may emit one or two pre-scission neutrons.
 The probabilities of the first-, second-, and third-chance fission calculated using the nuclear model codes TALYS v2.0 \cite{Koning2023} and GEF v3.3 \cite{GEF}, are listed in Table \ref{tab:gef_talys}, together with the corresponding average excitation energies.
 One can also produce $^{236}$U* and $^{234}$U* via thermal neutrons impinging on $^{235}$U and $^{233}$U, respectively.
 In both cases the excitation energy is approximately 6 MeV.

-According to optical model calculations with TALYS using default parameters, the CN produced by 28 MeV $\alpha$-particle impinging on $^{232}$Th has an angular momentum of approximately 7.5 $\hbar$.
+According to optical model calculations with TALYS using default parameters, the CN produced by 28 MeV $\alpha$-particle impinging on $^{232}$Th has an average angular momentum of 7.7 $\hbar$, as shown in Figure \ref{fig:ang_mom_distr}.
 We assume that pre-scission neutrons do not, on average, change the spin of the system, an assumption commonly made in studies of de-exciting fission fragments.
-On the other hand, thermal (s-wave) neutrons produce $^{236}$U* and $^{234}$U* with average angular momenta of about 3.5 $\hbar$ and 2.5 $\hbar$, respectively.
+The thermal (s-wave) neutrons produce $^{236}$U* and $^{234}$U* with average angular momenta of about 3.6 $\hbar$ and 2.6 $\hbar$ (Fig. \ref{fig:ang_mom_distr}), respectively.
 Therefore, the CN produced in these three fission reactions are similar but carry significantly different angular momenta.
+We assume that these distributions represent the angular momenta of those nuclei that actually fission.

 While IYR from thermal-neutron induced fission reactions have been measured for several nuclei, the corresponding data for $\alpha$-induced fission of $^{232}$Th is scarce \cite{Sears2021118} with only one measurement for $^{131}$Te and $^{133}$Te \cite{Datta1983}.
 The IYR for $^{133}$Te reported in Ref.~\cite{Datta1983} differs significantly from our result.
 This is likely due to limitations in their measurement method, which requires significant corrections based on fission yields and decay data.